massimo-zaniboni/asterisell-v5/doc/website/development.rst

    echo log_message(...);

-Project Administration
+Project administration
 ----------------------

-How Publishing a New Release
+How publishing a new release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Make sure to use a recent version of Stackage LTS, consulting ``https://www.stackage.org/``